What is bail?

 If the arrested person does not apply for bail, they will then be taken to prison where they will remain until they successfully apply for bail on a later date or until their legal matter is concluded.

-If a person is arrested on a weekend or during a holiday period, they will appear at the Children’s Court at Parramatta where they can apply for bail.
-Our Sydney Criminal Lawyers are available to apply for bail on weekends and all public holidays.
+If a person is arrested on a weekend or during a holiday period, they will appear at the Children’s Court at Parramatta where they can also apply for bail.
+Our Sydney criminal lawyers are available to apply for bail on weekends and all public holidays.
 Please contact 1300SILENT (1300-745-368) or 0448 142 113 for emergency legal advice.

 A person can only apply to the Supreme Court for bail after they have been refused bail in the Local Court.

 If a person is refused bail in the Supreme Court, a final application may be made to the Court of Criminal Appeal.
-Three Judges of the Supreme Court will hear the application afresh and make a determination on whether to grant bail.
+Three judges of the Supreme Court will hear the application afresh and make a determination on whether to grant bail.

 How many times can I apply for bail?

-A bail application can only be made to the same court once, therefore, a court that has already refused a person bail must refuse to hear any further application by that person, unless the person can satisfy one of the grounds Section 74 of the Act:
+A bail application in NSW can only be made to the same Court once, therefore, a Court that has already refused a person bail must refuse to hear any further application by that person, unless the person can satisfy one of the grounds pursuant to Section 74 of the Act: